andreakbarreiro/MinGenResources-DFW/Parks/README.md

 1. census_data_block_groups.ipynb - Cleaning demographic data and merging with corresponding block groups to create geo_age.geojson, geo_income.geojson, and geo_poverty.geojson in the data/census_data folder The process was first attempted with just census blocks but was unsuccessful as the census block data contained missing geometries.
 2. coverage_plots.ipynb - Used for producing the figures for demographic data with isochrone coverage
-3. intersection_centroids.ipynb - Having intersected the parks with a grid (see Process in ArcGIS Pro below), this computes the centroids for the new subdivided park areas
+3. intersection_centroids.ipynb - Having intersected the parks with a grid (see Methods in ArcGIS Pro 3.6.0 below), this computes the centroids for the new subdivided park areas
 4.  park_centroids.ipynb - This was the first attempt at representing the parks as individual points by simply calculating the centroid of each park to create the centroids.shp data in the data/original_centroids/ folder.
 This also includes the code to narrow the parks down to existing parks in Dallas County to create the dallas_county_parks.shp data in the data/parks_data/ folder.
 5. park_entrances.ipynb - an attempt to find the entrance points of parks